Nostalgia Super Stock: Undocumented internet references

-Steve 1118 – “The first ‘real’ NSS race that I recall was the old Musclecar Showdown/Nostalgia Nationals run by Bill Bartell of Youngstown, Ohio, and it was held at Quaker City Dragway in Salem, Ohio.
-I believe the inaugaral (sic) event was held in 1992.“One of the main draws was the "Field of Dreams", which is now NSS.
+Steve 1118 – "The first 'real' NSS race that I recall was the old Musclecar Showdown/Nostalgia Nationals run by Bill Bartell of Youngstown, Ohio, and it was held at Quaker City Dragway in Salem, Ohio.
+I believe the inaugural event was held in 1992."
+One of the main draws was the "Field of Dreams", which is now NSS.
 The rules were identical to what they have today, and it was well attended with thirty some odd cars.
 Among the hitters were the late Bill Banks' "Boppin Bear" 64 GTO; Derek Smith's ex-Jere Stahl 67 RO Plymouth, Jim Wittenburg's "Precious Metal" Galaxie, and so many others it is hard to remember them all.
 My first time was in 1994, and I lost in the second round to Doug Wright, who went on to win the NMCA Championship that year.
-“I've been racing my same 65 Hemi Dodge for forty one years, and that is the first ‘dedicated’ NSS race of any size that I can recall.”
+"I've been racing my same 65 Hemi Dodge for forty one years, and that is the first 'dedicated' NSS race of any size that I can recall."